MorGuux/PaddleClutch/README.md

   ## Example

   I have attached a sample .ino sketch (PaddleClutchMain.ino) that demonstrates usage of the class.
-It uses a third potentiometer as the bitepoint value and updates the Throttle axis on the Joystick.
+It uses a third potentiometer as the bitepoint value and updates the Throttle axis on the Joystick as well as outputting the two paddle positions and the clutch output to the serial port.